Ashtonlim/Antler/README.md

 1. Check if can even purchase 1 stock. e.g. cant buy BTC with funds < BTC price.
 2. Buy, sell and sell all btns on portfolio pg.
-3. AC search use YF api
+3. AC search use YF api.
-4. Withdraw money
+4. Withdraw money.
+5. When state is updated should publish updates in real time.
-5. Portfolio stats.
+6. Portfolio stats.
 Affected by tfr out money.
 Figure how to determine gain in % despite withdraw money.
-6. (MAJOR) Websocket to YF for portfolio, stocks, etc for realtime data.
+7. (MAJOR) Websocket to YF for portfolio, stocks, etc for realtime data.
-7. (MAJOR) Social - Friends, DMs, view portfolio, etc.
+8. (MAJOR) Social - Friends, DMs, view portfolio, etc.
-8. Top performing investors/users.
+9. Top performing investors/users.
-9. Contact us, about, hiring, site map, etc.
+10. Contact us, about, hiring, site map, etc.

 ### Bugs?